Martin Biron: Post-playing career

 He currently works as a studio analyst with the Sabres and the Sabres Hockey Network on MSG Western New York.
 Previously, he was an analyst on the TSN panel along with James Duthie, Aaron Ward and Bob McKenzie, worked on NHL Network, and did studio work for the New York Islanders.
 He is also the director of goaltending at the Academy of Hockey at the Buffalo HarborCenter.
-Biron also stars on the popular Buffalo sports podcast, "Sabres Live", with former teammates Brian Duff.
+Biron also stars on the popular Buffalo sports podcast, "Sabres Live", with Brian Duff.

 On February 21, 2017, Biron received United States citizenship.
-He sought U.S. citizenship because he had married an American citizen and has resided with her and their four children in Buffalo for several years; but as he was not a U.S. citizen, he could not vote in American elections, and because he did not reside in Canada he could not vote in his native country.
+He sought U.S. citizenship because he had married an American citizen and has resided with her and their four children in Buffalo for several years; but as he was not a U.S. citizen, he could not vote in American elections.

 Biron was inducted into the Rochester Americans Hall of Fame on February 16, 2018.

+Family

+Martin's son, Jacob, followed in his father's footsteps and became a goaltender.
+After playing junior hockey in Buffalo and Kemptville, he joined the program at Army for the fall of 2024.